warren/perdicis-notes/content/Burning Man.md

 - [[Reflections on Burning Man 2024]]
 - [[Burning Man prep guide]]

+## Random thoughts
+[[2024-08-04]]: [This 2014 post from eplaya.burningman.org](https://eplaya.burningman.org/viewtopic.php?f=286&t=71830#p1043968) is an excellent account of taking the BxB.

-Random video but this is a nice view of what playa looks like from the ground: https://youtu.be/TasWKFbHJns
+[[2024-09-18]]: This is a nice view of what playa looks like from the ground: https://youtu.be/TasWKFbHJns